sora-xor/sora-docs/src/pussy.md

 KXOR is minted by locking PUSSY tokens, ensuring that the tokens are put to productive use and helping maintain the stability and value of KXOR.

 This system creates a robust financial ecosystem where builders are incentivized to contribute to the community’s growth and development.

-## In summary

-The PUSSY token is a vital part of our ecosystem, ensuring that builders are rewarded for their hard work and can convert their earnings into a stable, valuable asset.

 ## Learn More